zijianwu1231/SIS-PT-SAM/README.md

 # Augmenting Efficient Surgical Instrument Segmentation in Video with Point Tracking and Segment Anything (SIS-PT-SAM)

+## News
+The work was accepted by AE-CAI Workshop in MICCAI 2024!

 PyTorch implementation of the SIS-PT-SAM.
 Inference speed achieves 25+/80+ FPS on single RTX 4060/4090 GPU.
 Use point prompts for full fine-tuning MobileSAM.

 [[arXiv](https://arxiv.org/abs/2403.08003)]